Are you looking for ways to improve indoor air quality in your home? Then read on for some easy ideas to get you started.

 Winter is a very difficult time to keep the indoor air quality up.
 Even though we have lots of pollution in our outdoor environment, a study by Johns Hopkins’ Bloomberg School of Public Health found that in many cases, the level of indoor pollution was twice that of outdoor levels.

-Poor indoor air quality can increase asthma symptoms as well as be responsible for allergic reactions, fatigue, headaches, nausea, hormone imbalances and liver, kidney or central nervous system damage.
+Poor indoor air quality is troublesome for those with asthma and may be responsible for allergic reactions, fatigue, headaches, nausea, hormone imbalances and liver, kidney or central nervous system damage.
 Whoa!

 Where is all this indoor air pollution coming from?